-Emily conducts internal investigations for companies and guides individuals and companies through domestic and multi-jurisdiction external investigations conducted under the Corruption of Foreign Public Officials Act (CFPOA), Foreign Corrupt Practices Act (FCPA) and the Mutual Legal Assistance in Criminal Matters Act (MLAT).
+Emily conducts internal investigations for companies and guides individuals and companies through domestic and multi-jurisdictional external investigations conducted under the Corruption of Foreign Public Officials Act (CFPOA), Foreign Corrupt Practices Act (FCPA) and the Mutual Legal Assistance in Criminal Matters Act (MLAT).

 Emily’s clients enjoy the benefit of her intimate knowledge of the inner workings of the Ontario Securities Commission (OSC) gained through her work as Senior Litigation Counsel in the Enforcement Branch of the OSC.
-Before she joined Miller Thomson, she led what is considered to be the most complex and lengthy insider trading and misleading corporate disclosure securities prosecution in Canadian history against John Felderhof, former Senior Vice-President of Exploration, Bre-X Minerals Ltd.
+Before she joined Miller Thomson, she led what is considered to be the most complex and lengthy insider trading and misleading corporate disclosure securities prosecution in Canadian history against John Felderhof, the former Senior Vice-President of Exploration of Bre-X Minerals Ltd.

 Emily is currently counsel to the former Chairman and Chief Executive Officer of Sino-Forest Corporation in the lengthy securities fraud case before the Ontario Securities Commission and related litigation, including securities class actions and Canadian Companies’ Creditors Arrangement Act proceedings.